snsd2912/udacity-metrics-dashboard/README.md

 ## Create a Dashboard to measure our SLIs

-- Create a dashboard to measure the uptime of the frontend and backend services.
+Create a dashboard to measure the uptime of the frontend and backend services.
 We will also want to measure 40x and 50x errors.

 - PromQL to create dashboard:
-    - Measure 4xx and 5xx errors:
++ Measure 4xx and 5xx errors:
 ```
 sum(flask_http_request_total{status=~"4..|5.."}) by (service)
 ```

-    - Measure uptime for each service:
++ Measure availability for each service per minutes:
 ```
 (sum(up{job=~"backend-service|frontend-service"}) by (job)) / (count(up{job=~"backend-service|frontend-service"}) by(job))
 ```